conormckenzie/reasoning-engine/ReasoningEngine/Utils/AI Template.md

 ## General Tips:
 - Highlight potential errors or assumptions in my reasoning, even if they seem minor.
+- Standardize the use of debugging functions like `DebugWriteLine` and `DebugWrite` across the project.
+Debug messages should be visually distinct and should not interfere with regular output.

 ## Goals for this Conversation:
 - #####